oracle-livelabs/database/sharding/23CRAFT/topology/topology.md

     ```

     ![<chunk_status_after_shard1_down>](./images/t5_HA_status_chunks_after_shard1_down.png " ")

+You will see that shard1 down situation has no impact on the running workload.

 5. Start the shard1 using the startup command from sqlplus, to reflect that shard1 is joining back.